 She served for seven years on the national board of the International Association for Financial Planning (the precursor to the Financial Planning Association), retiring as chairman in 1987 after becoming the first woman to hold that position.
 Alex also served as chairman of the Foundation for Financial Planning (2000) and continues to serve on that board.
 In 2004 she was the first woman to receive the P Kemp Fain, Jr. Award, which is one of the highest recognitions bestowed on financial professionals annually by the Financial Planning Association.The Financial Planning Association’s award is based on criteria including service to community, education, government and professional activities, and the core values of the FPA: integrity, competence, relationships and stewardship.

-Alex is listed in Who's Who in America and is frequently quoted in national publications.
+Alex is listed in Who’s Who in America and is frequently quoted in national publications.
 She has been a guest on several national television shows, including CBS This Morning, Good Morning America, and Wall $treet Week.
 In 2014, she was awarded the Invest in Others Charitable Foundation Lifetime Achievement Award.

 Alex is married to Jerry J. McCoy, an attorney who specializes in charitable planning.
 They live in Georgetown in Washington, DC.